amorgun/blender_dow/docs/export.md

     3. Remove `Plane` and `Book` meshes.
 2. **Reduce vertex count**
     DoW uses 16 bits for vertex indices, so you cannot have more than 65536 vertices per mesh.
-    In practice, DoW fails much earlier at about 8000 vertices in my experience.
+    In practice, DoW fails much earlier at about 8K vertices per mesh and 30K vertices in total in my experience.
-    A typical DoW model uses about 5000 vertices for all meshes together.
+    A typical DoW model uses about 5K vertices for all meshes together.
     In the case of this model, the main offender is the `Body` mesh with 115K polygons.
     Blender offers a lot of options for reducing polygon count.
 Here I used the simplest ones:
     1. Manually remove extra vertices